eswan18/ethanswan.com/content/posts/2025/2025-12-24-agentic-coding-in-2025/index.md

 What organizations need to avoid is a holy war.
 Skeptics need to take this seriously as a disruptive technology, but enthusiasts also need to be patient.
 As an enthusiast myself, I feel that the skeptics' critiques are often things you could say just as well about human developers: sloppy, mistake-prone, unaware of the bigger picture.
-But agents do have flaws and they used to have even more, so a little wariness doesn't hurt.
+But agents do have flaws and sometimes fail in unexpected ways, so a little wariness is wise.

 ## 2026 and Beyond